THE MAINSTREET TEAM

 Tia Carlson is a licensed professional counselor and school psychologist for individuals four years old and older.
 Tia specializes in treating anxiety, depression, and a wide range of chronic mental illnesses.
 She is licensed to perform and interpret psychological testing and assessments and is a certified autism specialist.

-Tia's advanced training allows her to test for and assess a host of conditions, including autism, trauma, Attention Deficit Hyperactivity Disorder (ADHD), and issues related to intellectual functioning.
+Tia's advanced training allows her to test for and assess a host of conditions, including autism, trauma, ADHD, and issues related to intellectual functioning.
 She is also qualified to offer Eye Movement Desensitization and Reprocessing (EMDR) therapy to trauma victims.

 "It doesn't matter where you are or what your age is.
 If you suffer from a mental health condition, you may feel alone in what can be an overwhelming world.
 If you reach out to us for help, you are no longer alone.
 We are walking the path together."

-Paula Vestin (She/They) is a Licensed Professional Counselor in Training (LPC-IT) and a National Certified Counselor (NCC).
-Paula is passionate about working with LGBTQIA+ people and their friends and family.
-They also specialize in working with clients experiencing anxiety, depression, and trauma.
+Paula Vestin (She/They) is a licensed professional and a nationally certified counselor through the National Board of Certified Counselors (NCC).
+Paula is passionate about working with LGBTQIA+ individuals and their friends and family and with clients experiencing anxiety, depression, and trauma.

-Paula completed her undergraduate degree in Political Science through Gustavus Adolphus College and Augsburg College.
-They completed their Master’s Degree in Clinical Mental Health Counseling from Bradley University in 2021.
+Paula completed her undergraduate degree in political science through Gustavus Adolphus College and Augsburg College and her master’s degree in clinical mental health counseling from Bradley University in 2021.

-Paula continues to work as a Sexual Assault Service Coordinator & Advocate with the Green County Sexual Assault Recovery Program (SARP) which is part of Family Services of S. WI & IL, Inc. Paula continues to work with SARP because of her desire to work with people in crisis and to work on systemic change.
+Paula continues to work as a sexual assault service coordinator and advocate with the Green County Sexual Assault Recovery Program (SARP) which is part of Family Services of Southern Wisconsin & Illinios Inc. Paula continues to work with SARP because of her desire to work with people in crisis and to work on systemic change.

 Through her work with SARP, she is a member of the Green County Abuse Prevention Team, The Green County Healthy Community Coalition, and the Resilient Children, Families, and Communities Group.
 Paula is also a part of the Multicultural Outreach Program of Green County, the Green County LGBTQ+ Advisory Committee Meeting, the Green County Housing Coalition, and Shakespeare on the Edge.